Are you eligible?

 Is your contribution eligible?

-There can be no more than six contributors to the book (this excludes editors and translators, but includes illustrators and photographers).
+- There can be no more than six contributors to the book (this excludes editors and translators, but includes illustrators, photographers, and narrators).

-If your book has been translated, you may claim up to 50% for each translated version.
+If your book has been translated, or is available in audio format, you may claim up to 50% for each translated or narrated version.
 You must register each translated version separately.

-If you are a coauthor, we will calculate your PLR payment according to the size of your contribution.
+If you are a co-author, calculate your share according to the size of your contribution.

 You may claim a percentage of the PLR payment.
 The percentage will depend on the space your photos or illustrations take up in the book.